bitpressio/bitpressio.github.io/mastering-docker-php.md

                             <img src="/assets/images/docker-book/package-premium-edition2.png" alt="Docker for PHP Developers Premium Edition" class="img-fit" />
                         </div>
                         <div class="column is-7 pt-3">
-                            <h3>Premium Edition</h3>
+                            <h3>Starter Bundle</h3>
-                            <p>Comes with everything from the Starter Edition, plus the source code of two starter projects.
+                            <p>Comes with everything from the Essential Edition, plus the source code of two starter projects.
 Learn how to organize your projects with Docker and the latest Laravel and Symfony frameworks.</p>
                             <ul class="mb-3">
                                 <li>Starter project source code for <strong>Laravel 5.5</strong> and <strong>Symfony 4</strong>, based on my professional Docker setup</li>
                                 <li>The 222-page Docker for PHP Developers Book</li>